gnosischain/documentation/docs/bridges/tutorials/using-omnibridge/bnb-chain.md

 ![](/img/bridges/omni-swap-wbnb2.png)
 3. Enter the amount to swap and it will calculate the amount of wBNB you will receive.
 Click Swap to continue.
 ![](/img/bridges/omni-swap-wbnb3.png)
-4. Confirm the swap in Metamask to continue.
+4. Confirm the swap in MetaMask to continue.
 #### 2) Bridge wBNB to BNB on the Binance SMart Chain (BSC)
 1. Go to the [Omnibridge UI](https://omni.gnosischain.com/bridge)
 2. Select BSC <-> GC from the Dropdown.
 Your MetaMask should still be connected to the Gnosis Chain.